sooriyaarachchi/pybites.github.io-src/content/generators.md

 ## next(PyBites_Generators)

-'send' (yes, you can send data into a generator, how cool is that!) -> coroutines -> asyncio ... but that requires some more learning still ...
+The next step (ha!) is to learn ’send' (yes, you can send data into a generator, how cool is that?!) -> coroutines -> asyncio ...
+So much to learn, so little time!

----

 Keep Calm and Code in Python!